 How to Write a Good Volunteer Application

-Throughout the past ten years, I've reviewed hundreds of applications that volunteers have sent in to be part of the YES.
-We need 100+ people to help run it, and one thing that I've always made a big deal of is not compromising quality.
+Throughout the past ten years, we've reviewed hundreds of applications that volunteers have sent in to be part of the YES.
+We need 100+ people to help run it, and one thing that we’ve always made a big deal of is not compromising quality.

-The YES has always been a special event to me, but I've started to understand it differently with time.
-I used to think of it as a 'gift at the end of the year'.
+The YES has often been thought of as a 'gift at the end of the year'.
 If you do well as a volunteer and are active throughout the autumn, winter, and spring, you'll go to the YES as a 'thank you' for your efforts.
 But that's not what the YES is all about.
 It's so valuable for the students and the organisation as a whole, and we need the best volunteers for the job.
 It's not a gift; it's a major responsibility.

 Why is this important